evolvable-by-design/utify/README.md

-# Utify - A music and entertainment channels integrator
+# Utify&copy; - A music and entertainment channels integrator

 ## About